sarahkbakir/nextjs-blog/blog/Refrences.md

 I love problem solving time, and unless I manage to make time limits for myself, I can spend everyday all day solving problems on platforms and learning tricks, ideas, concepts and methods.
 It's very challenging and rewarding.
 I would reccomend though starting with beginner level problems and leveling up rather than just going random because as a beginner failing at solving problems will be very disappointing.

-I found a couple of lists of **Problem Solving** websites, tried some of them and would happily reccomend some of which I loved, found very entertaining and helpful.
+I created a list of **Problem Solving** websites, that I would happily reccomend.

 - Problem Solving:
   - [CodeWars](https://www.codewars.com)